Brining your turkey: Wet or dry?

 The general rule of thumb is to use one cup kosher salt to one cup sugar per gallon of water, and most 8- to 12-pound turkeys will require at least two gallons of water to be completely submerged.

 Bring the water, salt, sugar, and any aromatics to a boil in order to dissolve the salt and sugar.
 Cool the solution completely.
 Transfer the turkey, breast side down, to a stainless steel pot or large food-grade plastic container.
-Pour over the cooled brine mixture, cover, and store in the fridge until ready to cook or up to two days.
+Pour over the cooled brine mixture, cover, and store in the fridge until ready to cook for up to two days.

 How to Dry Brine A Turkey